Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Introduction

-However, many dynamics models are not suitable for real-time shape control due to computational effort.
-Physics-informed surrogate models can help to overcome this computational hurdle while maintaining good generalization.
-For the first time, we demonstrate real-time dynamic control and full-shape state estimation of a soft continuum robot based on a dynamic Cosserat rod model without shape assumptions in real-world experiments (see \figref{fig_graphical_abstract}).
-This is enabled by a \acf{pinn} trained to predict the complete Cosserat rod dynamics.
+Nonetheless, many existing dynamic models are computationally demanding and unsuitable for real-time control.
+Physics-informed surrogate models provide a promising solution to this by preserving physical fidelity while enabling efficient computation.

+In this work, we present the first demonstration of real-time dynamic control and full-shape state estimation of a soft continuum robot using a dynamic Cosserat rod model without prior shape assumptions in real-world experiments (see \figref{fig_graphical_abstract}).
+This is achieved through a \acf{pinn} trained to predict the full Cosserat rod dynamics.

-The remainder of this paper is organized into six sections.
-After an overview of the state of the art and our contributions in \sect{sec_sota}, the Cosserat rod model used in this work is introduced (\sect{sec_cosserat_model}).
-In \sect{sec_pinn}, the physics-informed neural network and its use as a surrogate model are described and experimentally evaluated. \sect{sec_pinn_mpc} presents the nonlinear evolutionary model predictive controller and the unscented Kalman filter used to estimate the states, and includes their experimental evaluation.
+The remainder of this paper is organized into seven sections.
+After an overview of the state of the art and our contributions in \sect{sec_sota} and \sect{sec_contributions}, the Cosserat rod model used in this work is introduced (\sect{sec_cosserat_model}).
+In \sect{sec_pinn}, the physics-informed neural network and its use as a surrogate model are described and experimentally evaluated. \sect{sec_pinn_mpc} presents the nonlinear evolutionary model predictive controller and the unscented Kalman filter, and their experimental evaluation.
 Finally, the method is discussed in \sect{sec_discussion}, and conclusions as well as future directions are outlined in \sect{sec_conclusion}.